-The following resources from other sources can be found under FGM support materials:
+The following resources from other sources are also available:

-- ‘I Have Rights’, produced by the Iranian and Kurdish Women’s Rights Organisation (IKWRO)
+- “I Have Rights”, produced by IKWRO – Women’s Rights Organisation

-Education and training needs to be provided for all health and social care professionals who may work with affected women and girls, or those at risk, and with their families.
-Safeguarding is essential and it is also important to consider the issues of ethnicity, custom, culture and religion in a sensitive manner.
+Education and training need to be provided for all health and social care professionals who may work with affected women and girls, or those at risk, and with their families.
+A focus on safeguarding is essential and it is also important to consider the issues of ethnicity, custom, culture and religion in a sensitive manner.

-LSCBs are responsible for monitoring and evaluating the effectiveness of training, including multi-agency training, to safeguard and promote the welfare of children provided within their area.
+Local Safeguarding Partnerships are responsible for commissioning, monitoring and evaluating the effectiveness of the training, including multi-agency training, provided within their area to safeguard and promote the welfare of children.
 This is in line with their function to develop policies and procedures in relation to training of those persons who work with children or in services affecting the safety and welfare of children.
 Such policies and procedures may include specific training in relation to FGM.
 Further information can be found in the ‘Working together to safeguard children’ resource’.

 It is recommended that FGM should be a part of all staff training on safeguarding.
 Any programme of training around FGM should include the following:

-- overview of FGM (what it is, when and where it is performed)
+- an overview of FGM (what it is, and when and where it may be performed)

-- socio-cultural context, including the perception of FGM as a religious obligation
+- the socio-cultural context, including the incorrect perception that FGM is a religious obligation

 - facts and figures